-The pharmacy's premises are spacious and generally present a professional image to people.
-The pharmacy has arranged to have repairs carried out to damage to the pharmacy.
-The pharmacy has appropriate facilities to provide its services and maintain people's privacy and confidentiality.
+The pharmacy's premises are spacious and present a professional image to people.
+It has appropriate facilities to provide its services and maintain people's privacy and confidentiality.
+There is a suitable space for people to have conversations in private.